SeifMohy/pizza-app/README.md

 # Pizza APP

-This project is a pizza delivery website with the aim of collecting the visitors orders and required information for delivery and displaying a dashboard for the ketchen to keep track of orders and how much time has passed.
+This project is a pizza delivery website with the aim of collecting the visitor’s order and required information for delivery.
+Moreover, a dashboard is provided for the kitchen to keep track of orders and time passed since order placement.

 ## UI: